hnghiem-nlp/hnghiem-nlp.github.io/_pages/about.md

 In my free time, I enjoy casual hiking along scenic routes 🌲, exploring quaint towns ⛰️ and electrifying cities 🗽, sipping matcha 🍵 while reading manga or scientific articles...

-*If you are interested in collaborating on causal reasoning or using AI agents for social good, please feel free to reach out.*
+*If you are interested in causal reasoning or using AI agents for social good, please feel free to reach out.*

 ## News & Updates